cansozeri/golang-rest-api-kata/README.md

 # How to use?
 ### Mongo Endpoint
-You should send a request to https://golang-clean-rest-api.herokuapp.com/api/v1/mongo with a valid JSON payload.
+You should send a request to https://golang-clean-rest-api.herokuapp.com/api/v1/records/search with a valid JSON payload.
 A valid payload consists of four parameters. `startDate`, `endDate`, `minCount` and `maxCount`.
 If you fail to deliver any of these parameters error code 1 will greet you as the following.

 ```
 {
     "code": 1,
-    "msg": "Missing JSON Body value(s)."
+    "msg": "{parameter} is a required field"
 }
 ```